-An authorization for each service will be available to the provider via the DataClarity Provider Portal.
-Providers who are contracted with LCI can access the DataClarity Provider Portal through the LCI website.
+Each service authorization will be available to providers through the DataClarity Provider Portal.
+Contracted providers can easily access the DataClarity Provider Portal via the LCI website.

-If the provider has a question about the Service Authorization or if there is a discrepancy, contact the IDT staff immediately.
-The IDT staff's name, phone number, and e-mail address is on the Service Authorization (See sample Service Authorization in attachment section).
+If you have any questions about the service authorization or notice a discrepancy, please contact the IDT staff immediately.
+The name, phone number, and email address of the IDT staff will be included on the service authorization (see the sample service authorization in the attachment section).

-Provider Relations Staff are available in each branch to assist providers and answer any questions about DataClarity.
-A DataClarity user guide is available to help learn the features of the Provider Portal this can be accessed on the LCI website.
+Our Provider Relations Staff are available to assist you with any questions regarding DataClarity.
+Additionally, a DataClarity user guide and supporting videos are available on the LCI website to help you learn about the features of the Provider Portal.